The INFACT School – International School For Food Addiction Counseling And Treatment

 Basic knowledge of substance and process addiction, specifically overeating and food abuse and dependency.
 Clinical intake, screening, assessing and setting up individualized treatment plans.
 Different counseling techniques, food and abstinence programs, trauma, prevention, education, relapse prevention, 12 step-recovery, codependency and the family, ethics and biology.

-First and only recognized Certification as a Food Addiction Professional from the European Certification Board: www.ec-board.com and now: The New Jersey Certification Board for US Citizens. https://certbd.org/
+First and only recognized Certification as a Food Addiction Professional from the European Certification Board: www.ec-board.com and now in the U.S. from The Addictions Certification Board: https://certbd.org/

 SUGAR® Certification & Licensing Training

-Bitten Jonsson, RN, holds the license to certify students in the SUGARÒ tool.
-SUGARÒ stands for Sugar Use General Assessment Recording.
+Bitten Jonsson, RN, holds the license to train and certify students in SUGAR®, the first diagnostic tool specifically dedicated to assessing addiction/ pathological use of sugar, flour and processed food.
+SUGAR® stands for Sugar Use General Assessment Recording.

 Bitten Jonsson, Leg.SSK, Reg.Nurse